 - change of marital status

 For details on how to register and how the registering system works please visit here, please be aware that you will need to arrange an appointment with the Police to register for the first time.
-For help in just updating a Police Registration Certificate please visit the Advice Centre and we can provide you with details of the University Police Liaison Officer who may be able to help you send these documents off.
+For help in just updating a Police Registration Certificate please visit the Advice Centre and we can provide you with details of how to do this.

 When you leave the country for good, e.g. at the end of your course, you should return the certificate to the Police and inform them that you have left the UK.